DataFire/Integrations/integrations/generated/azure_monitor_calculatebaseline_api/README.md

 ### TimeSeriesInformation
 * TimeSeriesInformation `object`: The time series info needed for calculating the baseline.
-  * sensitivities **required** `array`: the list of sensitivities for calculating the baseline.
+  * sensitivities **required** `array`: The list of sensitivities for calculating the baseline.
-    * items `string`: the requested sensitivity for calculating the baseline.
+    * items `string`: The requested sensitivity for calculating the baseline.
-  * timestamps `array`: the array of timestamps of the baselines.
+  * timestamps `array`: The array of timestamps of the baselines.
-    * items `string`: the timestamp for the baseline value in ISO 8601 format.
+    * items `string`: The timestamp for the baseline value in ISO 8601 format.
   * values **required** `array`: The metric values to calculate the baseline.
     * items `number`: A single metric value.